Neha-kb/Digital-Assistant/README.md

 Features included:
 1.Greets the user.
-2.Tells the time.
+2.Tells the time and date.
 3.Can search on Wikipedia.
 4.Can play what user wants on YouTube.
+5.Can tell you the weather.
-5.Entertain the user with jokes.
+6.Entertain the user with jokes.